 Lesson 4 begins with coverage of the simple one-click editing techniques that can be applied in the Organizer and in Full Screen mode, and then introduces some of the fundamental concepts and terminology behind digital image editing.
-Exercises explore the use of the histogram as an analytical tool and illustrate the concepts of color correction and lighting adjustment, which are further elaborated in Lesson 5 and 6 respectively.

-Tip: Lessons 2 includes a series of exercises that involve importing images from a digital camera or memory card reader, so you may wish to have your students come to class prepared for this.
+► Tip: Lesson 2 covers importing images from a digital camera or memory card reader, so you may wish to have your students come to class prepared for this.